RobertKozak/fluent-git/README.md

 if you want this prompt to be available on machines you ssh into you will need to copy the prompt.sh and .bashrc-ssh file to the server.

-1. create alias
+1. create alias in .bash_aliases
-2. copy files to $HOME
+2. copy .bashrc-ssh to $HOME
 3. Restart shell or source .bash_aliases

 once those steps are done next time you ssh it will copy over the .bashrc-ssh file to the remote server as your new .bashrc which contains the new prompt